betteridiots/n2yoga/README.md

-savasana
+n2yoga
 ========

-A project to bring free open source business management software to yoga studios, so simple that it feels like savasana!
+A perfect project to bring free open source business management software to yoga studios, finally software that adheres to yogi principles!